Xenoconger

 Xenoconger is a genus of eels in the family Chlopsidae (false morays).
 It contains the single species Xenoconger fryeri, or Fryer's false moray.
 This species was described by Charles Tate Regan in 1912.
-It is a tropical, marine eel which is known solely from Assumption Island, in the Indian Ocean.
+It is a tropical, marine eel which is known solely from Assumption Island in the Indian Ocean and Tokunoshima in the Amami Islands.
 It is known to dwell at a depth range of 1 to 5 m, and inhabit benthic rock crevices.
 Males are known to reach a total length of 20.5 cm.
 The collector was John Claud Fortescue Fryer.